-By default, openGL polygons use linear interpolation to color the polygon.
-The color of the edge of a polygon is a linear interpolation of the colors of the two vertices's, and the color of the polygon is a linear interpolation of the edges.
-You can ask openGL to not do this second step of interpolation, and just show clear (or empty) polygons.
+By default, OpenGL polygons use linear interpolation to color the polygon.
+The color of the edge of a polygon is a linear interpolation of the colors of the two vertices', and the color of the polygon is a linear interpolation of the edges.
+You can ask OpenGL to not do this second step of interpolation, and just show clear (or empty) polygons.
 By pressing 'l', the user can view the scenes with empty polygons.
 Pressing 'L' reverts back to the default full polygon state.
-This is illustrated by figure v below.
+This is illustrated in Figure 4 below.

-Full polygon mode (left) and empty polygon mode (right)
+Figure 4 - Full polygon mode (left) and empty polygon mode (right)

 3.4 Model Animation

-As this is an animated model, certain keyboard interactions make modifications is the models posture.
-These as described below.
+As this is an animated model, certain keyboard interactions can make modifications as to the models posture.
+These are described below.

-3.4.1 Jaw Animatio
+3.4.1 Jaw Animation

-n

-Model with closed (left) or open (right) jaw

 By pressing the 'j' key, the user can progressively open the model's jaw.
 The reverse action can be obtained using the 'J' key.
 The jaw has a range of motion of 20°, 0° being the default closed position.
-See figure vi for more information.
+See Figure 5 for more information.

+Figure 5 - Jaw animation

 3.4.2 Neck animation

 The 'h' key can be used to progressively tilt the base of the neck back, while bending the trunk of the neck forward.
 The reverse motion is obtain with the 'H' key.
-The neck can tilt up to 45° back, and the can range up to 90° of it's initial angle.
-See figure vii for more information.
+The neck can tilt up to 45° back, and the can range up to 90° of its initial angle.
+See Figure 6 for more information.

-Model balanced on two (left) or four (right) legs
+Figure 6 - Model with straight (left) or bent (right) neck

 3.4.3 Knee animation

-Model with straight (left) or bent (right) neck

-The 'k' key allows the model to progressively bend its back knee's backwards to a maximum of 45°, which gives the impression the models is balancing on its back legs.
-The reverse motion is obtain by pressing the 'K' key.
-See figure viii for more details.
+The 'k' key allows the model to progressively bend its back knees backwards to a maximum of 45°, which gives the impression the models is balancing on its back legs.
+The reverse motion is obtained by pressing the 'K' key.
+See Figure 7 for more details.

+Figure 7 - Model standing up on hind legs

 3.4.4 Animation : eating a leaf from the tree

-When pressing the 'p' key, the model enters a short a sequenced animation, which consist of the model falling back to it's default position, then jumping up to grab a leaf from the tree, before falling back down and chewing.
+When pressing the 'p' key, the model enters a short a sequenced animation, which consist of the model falling back to its default position, then jumping up to grab a leaf from the tree, before falling back down and chewing.